gkjohnson/coordinate-frame-converter/NOTES.md

  F
 ```

-### Left Handedness
-Left handed frames are therefore created by negating the appropriate axis.

 Unity's coordinate frame would then be considered to be `X`, `Y`, `-Z` in that order (for `right`, `up`, and `forward`)

 ### Rotation Order